' Chapter 13 Bankruptcy and Student Loans - Robert M. Geller

 How Chapter 13 bankruptcy Can Help with Student Loans

 As the economy continues along a slow path toward recovery, many Florida residents are struggling to find and keep good jobs.
-Even those with a college education are finding difficulty in a slow job market, and in many cases are also faced with high levels of student debt.
-One recent report looks at the current debt scenario for those who took out private loans to fund their education, and suggests that filing for Chapter 13 bankruptcy may provide a much-needed solution.
+Even those with a college education are finding difficulty in a slow job market.
+In many cases, they are also faced with high levels of student debt.
+One recent report looks at the current debt scenario for those who took out private loans to fund their education.
+It suggests that filing for Chapter 13 bankruptcy may provide a much-needed solution.

 However, there may still be a benefit to filing for Chapter 13 bankruptcy.
-The bankruptcy process will lead to the establishment of a five year plan to restructure existing debt payments, including student loan debt.
-There is a string movement underway to change the rules that exclude student debt from eligibility for discharge through bankruptcy, and it is possible that a change could occur within that five year period.
+The bankruptcy process will lead to the establishment of a five-year plan to restructure existing debt payments, including student loan debt.
+There is a string movement underway to change the rules that exclude student debt from eligibility for discharge through bankruptcy.
+It is possible that a change could occur within that five year period.

 Even if student loans are never allowed to be discharged through Chapter 13 bankruptcy, the process can still lead to the discharge of other forms of unsecured debt.
 This can leave borrowers with enough room in their budget to allow for repayment of the student loans.
 While this approach may not be the best solution for every Florida consumer, it is worth the time and effort to research whether it may offer benefits for one’s particular debt needs.